Edmonton

 The level of general health in Edmonton is notably higher than the national average with prevalence of common health conditions low among the general population though higher than the nation's average across older, at risk cohorts

-Edmonton demonstrates above-average health outcomes with a low prevalence of common health conditions among its general population compared to national averages.
-However, this prevalence is higher among older and at-risk cohorts.
+Edmonton demonstrates above-average health outcomes with prevalence of common health conditions low among the general population.
+However, this rate is higher than the national average among older and at-risk cohorts.

 Frequently Asked Questions - Health